Orthodontic Appliances(Spring Aligner, Inman Aligner) in Matthews NC

 Inman Aligner Orthodontic Appliance

-McKee Dental is a certified Inman Aligner Dentist.
+McKee Dental Associates is a certified Inman Aligner Dentist.
 The Inman Aligner is a simple removable appliance used to align front teeth quickly and safely.
 It’s ideal as a stand alone treatment or to align your front teeth prior to further cosmetic options such as whitening, bonding or minimal veneers.
 We often use the Inman Aligner when we do Triple “B” cases – Braces, Bleaching and Bonding.
 Moving the teeth closer to alignment makes for better results and more conservative treatment.
 The Inman Aligner has Nickel Titanium coil springs that power two aligner bows that gently oppose each other.
 These bows guide your teeth into their new position.
 These gentle forces are active over a very large range of movement, which is why the Inman Aligner works so quickly and needs very little adjustment.

 Using only a single appliance as opposed to multiple clear aligners, most cases are completed within 6-18 weeks.
 Since it is removable, it fits your lifestyle and is an affordable choice providing an efficient and safe way to move your front teeth.
 Patients wear the appliance about 20 hours per day and in no time at all, you get straight front teeth!